LorenDB/lorendb.dev/content/posts/archiving-steam-games-for-fun-and-profit.md

-title = 'Archiving Steam games for fun and profit' date = 2024-01-03T23:27:24-05:00 tags = ["gaming", "selfhosting", "data-hoarding"]
+title = 'Archiving Steam games for fun and profit' date = 2024-01-03T23:27:24-05:00 tags = ["gaming", "selfhosting", "data-hoarding"] description = "Why do I do this to myself?
+I have no idea.
+Anyway, let's learn how to eat disk space."
 +++

 > tldr: if you want to create an archive of all your Steam games, check out [download-steam-games](https://github.com/LorenDB/download-steam-games) on my GitHub.
 It has minimal documentation, but you should be able to get it running without too much trouble.